Pan1cs/doom_nukem/README.md

 - Sector based map design.
 - Affine texture mapping.
 - Perspective correct texture mapping.
-- Matrix calculations.
 - Triangulation algorithms.
-- Sutherland-Hodgeman Polygon Clipping.
-- From flat shading to Gouraud shading.
 - Averaging unit vectors and adjacent triangles.
-- Using lighting models Phong-Blinn vs. Lambertian reflectance.
 - Subdivision of scanlines to smaller batches to improve calculation speed ie. Quake and demos used these in end of 1990s
 - Manipulation of direction and velocity of entities based on time.
-- Manipulation of direction of the sprites to create animations and perspective to an object.
 - Where void pointers and pointers to functions should be used.
-- Möller–Trumbore ray-triangle intersection algorithm
+- Correct memory handling.
+The differences in windows memory caching VS Linux
 - Game design.
 - Level design.

 ## Project duration and work distribution
-- Most of the game engine, collision logic, raycasting, raytracing, light, texturemapping, textures and parts of the level editor was written by me.
+- Original Build based engine was coded by me, kafkalainen and HandsomeTom.
+I was responsible for recording/producing/editing music and audio, also building the base for the level editor and designing its function structure.
+Most of the Windows compatibility testing and bugfixing was also done by me.
 - Riku Zukale focused on PNG parser and porting, writing level data, writing out music and audio data and level editor. [rzukale](https://github.com/rzukale)
 - Tomi Määrelä [HandsomeTom](https://github.com/handsomeTom/) wrote parts of the original engine, utility functions, drew the hud and did level testing.
-- Elias Parviainen [(Pan1cs)](https://github.com/pan1cs) produced and recorded audio and music for the game, and did parts of the level editor.
+- Joonas Nivala [kafkalainen](https://github.com/kafkalainen) Did the conversion from original build inspired engine to polygon based, collision logic, raycasting, raytracing, light, texturemapping, textures and parts of the level editor.

 ## Editor features
 ![Creation of sectors](assets/create_sectors.gif)